 Tag: mystery

 A modern whodunnit, a story about friendship and betrayal, transition (or not) to adulthood, "The Truants" is a story I recommend if you're interested in reading murder mysteries and / or stories with a strong literature flavour.
-For a great experience, try playing truant while reading the book! π
+For a great experience, try playing truant while reading the book! ๐

 A detective story set in an exotic setting.
-When a death happens on a cruise on the Nile, Poirot comes to the rescue - the right man at the right place π Too bad that his holiday time ended so abruptly ...
+When a death happens on a cruise on the Nile, Poirot comes to the rescue - the right man at the right place ๐ Too bad that his holiday time ended so abruptly ...

 Ariel Bissett, one of the few people I follow on Youtube, mentioned during this video about "A Beautifully Foolish Endeavor".
 I was very intrigued by the long name.
 But is was a sequel, so I had to start with the first book - "An Absolutely Remarkable Thing".
-I started reading it with no expectations, and … Continue reading The dark side of fame and First Contact: An Absolutely Remarkable Thing by Hank Green (book review)
+I started reading it with no expectations, and … Continue reading An Absolutely Remarkable Thing by Hank Green (book review) – the dark side of fame and First Contact

 The " Book of mirrors" was a hyped book when it was published, receiving a lot of media attention worldwide.
 However, most of my curiosity arose from the fact that the author is Romanian, and it intrigued me that the book was originally written in English.
 "Let's see what's all this fuss is about!"
-I … Continue reading To trust or not to trust: The Book of Mirrors by E.O.
-Chirovici (book review)
+I … Continue reading The Book of Mirrors by E.O.
+Chirovici (book review) – to trust or not to trust